Skip to main content

 Gildas GarrecCBT Psychopractitioner

-Atomic Habits Workbook by James Clear reminds us: what isn't measured isn't improved.
+Atomic Habits Workbook by James Clear reminds us: what is not measured is not improved.
 This maxim, valid for habits, is even more so in therapy.
-CBT grants the journal a central place—not as literary exercise, but as action research tool on oneself.
-Well used, a therapeutic journal accelerates therapy progress by 30-50%.
+CBT grants the journal a central place — not as a literary exercise, but as a research-action tool on oneself.
+Well used, a therapeutic journal accelerates therapy progress by 30 to 50%.

 Why the journal works